timyiu478/mit-distributed-systems/papers/write-ups/spanner.md

 ## Novelty

-The first system to distribute data at global scale and support externally-consistent distributed transactions.
+* The first system to distribute data at global scale and support externally-consistent distributed transactions.
+* Read-only transaction is 10x faster than read-write transaction.

 ## Motivations of building spanner